 5. The courses fit in with your employees’ schedules

 With microlearning, your courses can easily fit into your employees’ busy schedules.
-Microlearning enables the employees to receive training without keeping them away from their office duties.
+Microlearning enables employees to receive training without keeping them away from their official duties.
 They can easily choose when they want to get their training, and it will help them to save time as well.

 6. Anytime- anywhere

 With microlearning, you can learn when you require it.
 If you are dealing with a customer or confused about what to send to HR for a leave application.
 The tutorials will always help you access the resource when needed.